arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-	>**Note**: To prepare the insert operation, a **TableOperation** is created to insert the photo entity into the table.
+	>**Note**: To prepare the insert operation, a **TableOperation** is created to insert the photo entity.
 The operation is then executed asynchronously by calling the **CloudTable.ExecuteAsync** method.

-1. **Update** operations are similar to insert, but first we need to retrieve the entity and then use a **Replace** table operation.
+1. **Update** operations are similar to insert operations, but first we need to retrieve the entity and then use a **Replace** table operation.
 We will receive the retrieved entity in the _entityToUpdate_ parameter.
 Add the following code:

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-DataContextUpdatePhotoAsync_)